Ken Murray (entertainer): Personal life

 Murray was married three times and had four children.
 He married vaudeville and burlesque performer Carlotta (Charlotte) La Rose in 1923.
 The couple appeared in vaudeville together and later divorced.
 On July 4, 1941, Murray married model Cleatus Caldwell at the home of actor Lew Ayres in Hollywood.
 Edgar Bergen served as Murray's best man.
-The couple had two sons, Ken, Jr. (1942-1979) and Cort Riley (born 1944), before divorcing in September 1945.
+The couple had two sons before divorcing in September 1945.

 Murray married his third wife, Betty Lou Walters, in December 1948.
-The couple had two daughters, Pam and Jane, and remained married until Murray's death on October 12, 1988 at Saint Joseph Medical Center in Burbank, California, aged 85.
+The couple had two daughters and remained married until Murray's death on October 12, 1988, at Saint Joseph Medical Center in Burbank, California, aged 85.
 Murray has a star on the Hollywood Walk of Fame at 1724 Vine Street for his contribution to the radio industry.
 He was a Republican.